 Despite being a shorebird, the killdeer can be found throughout a wide range of landscapes where the ground is disturbed, muddy, or the grass is short.
-Killdeers can be spotted on lawns, vacant lots, golf courses, or any area where the ground is uncluttered.
+Killdeers can be spotted on fields, lawns, vacant lots, golf courses, or any area where the ground is uncluttered.
 The killdeer likes to run along the ground in search of insects, worms, snails, or other delicacies.
 This bird is also a good swimmer and can navigate water well in search of aquatic insects, frogs, or small fish.

 The killdeer lays its eggs on the ground and places rocks and twigs around the nest to camouflage the eggs somewhat.
 If you approach a killdeer nest, the birds will try to lure you away from the eggs using a broken wing display; they will miraculously get better and fly away once you are far enough away.